-This goes on for about 3-5 minutes.
-I will have prepared you for this meeting and we will go over all of the possible questions beforehand so that you are not nervous or fearful.
+I will prepare you for this meeting and we will go over all of the possible questions beforehand so that you are not nervous or fearful.
 It is really a very simple non-threatening meeting, and that’s it!

 In almost 100% of the cases, the Trustee will say “Thank You“, and then wish you well.
 You’re done.
 That’s the end of your involvement!

 I, as your attorney, will monitor the case for approximately 60 days until it closes.
-If the Trustee has any further questions (very rare), I will answer them on your behalf or get any other documents he or she needs.
+If the Trustee has any further questions (rare), I will answer them on your behalf or get any other documents he or she needs.